learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 environment (instead of Sublime, the text editor used in the video).
 You do not need specific applications such as Sublime or iTerm.

-While using the in-browser Learn IDE, if you leave the page or refresh, _any work completed will be lost unless it is pushed up to a remote repository_, which we will be discussing in this lesson.
+While using the in-browser Sandbox, if you leave the page or refresh, _any work completed will be lost unless it is pushed up to a remote repository_, which we will be discussing in this lesson.
 Make sure, though, to **always open a new browser tab or window when navigating away from Learn**.